microsoft/c2pa-extension-validator/README.md

 # C2PA Extension Validator

+*NOTE*: this project is a developer preview prototype; it is not meant to be used in production.

 This project contains a Edge/Chrome/Firefox browser extension that can validate [C2PA](https://c2pa.org) assets.
 Our goal is to provide a developer tool to

 1. encourage experimentation with C2PA technologies, and